Its-a-bit-random/Toasty/docs/Guide/Config.md

 ## `Toasty.Flags.Flags.Verbose`

-Enables loggging for toasty to let you know exactly whats going on and when.
+Enables logging for toasty to let you know exactly whats going on and when.

 ## `Toasty.Flags.Flags.FlatNetworkStructure`